-Notice that MYAGE was written without any spaces between the word MY and AGE.
-There are only four restrictions about the names that we give to variables.
+Notice that MYAGE was written without any spaces between the word MY and

+AGE.
+There are only four restrictions about the names that we give to variables:
-1 There must be no spaces in the middle of a variable name.

-2 All variable names must start with a letter, though you can stick as many numbers in as you want to later on.

-3 You must not use punctuation marks (like exclamation marks and question marks) in the variable name but you can use an underline character.

-4 Variable names should not begin with BASIC "keywords" like PRINT and LET.
-One that is particularly easy to use by mistake is the keyword TO.
-However it is quite permissible to start a variable name with a lower case "to" because upper and lower case names are quite different.
-There is a full list of keywords starting on page 483.
+- 1. There must be no spaces in the middle of a variable name. - 2.
+All variable names must start with a letter however you can add in as many numbers as you want to later on. - 3.
+You must not use punctuation marks (like exclamation marks and question marks) in the variable name but you can use an underline character. - 4.
+Variable names should not begin with BASIC keywords like PRINT and LET.
+One that is particularly easy to use by mistake is the keyword T0.
+However it is permissible to start a variable name with a lower case 'to' because upper and lower case names are different.
+There is a full list of keywords in chapter 48 and they are described in detail in chapter 33.

-To get lower case characters on the screen, make sure that the CAPS LOCK is off by depressing it so that its light goes out.
-In this condition you will get small letters and numbers.
-Hold the SHIFT key down if you want to get just a few capital letters.
+To get lower case characters on the screen, make sure that the CAPS LOCK is off by depressing it to turn off its light.
+Now you will get small letters and numbers.
+Hold the SHIFT key down if you want to use capital with lower case letters.

-Any of the following variable names would be acceptable to the computer
+Any of the following variable names are acceptable.

-'''

-LET AGE=38
+''' LET AGE=38

-LET this_year=1982
+LET this_year=1984

 LET lengthOFrod=18

 LET CAR_mileage=13280

 LET value5=16.1

 LET weight4=0.00135

-LET chicken2egg3=51.6
+LET chicken2egg3=51.6 '''

 However the following variable names are illegal.

-'''

-LET Football Result=3 [there's a space]
+''' LET Football Result=3 (There's a space.)

-LET Who?=6 [there's a question mark]
+LET Who?=6 (There's a question mark.)

-LET 4thvalue= =16.3 [starts with a number]
+LET 4thvalue=16.3 (Starts with a number.)

-LET TODAY=23 LET PRINT=1234.56
+LET TODAY=23 (Starts with TO.)

-[starts with T0] [PRINT is a reserved word]
+LET PRINT=1234.56 (PRINT is a reserved word.) '''

 You will notice that in all the examples above we have put the word LET before the variable name.
-That gives a clear indication of what is actually happening inside the computer, namely that the numeric: variable "this_year", in one of the examples, is being given a new value "1982".
-The word LET is optional and the computer will understand perfectly well if we say this_year=1982
+That gives a clear indication of what is actually happening inside the computer, namely that the numeric: variable this\year, in one of the examples, is being given a new value '1984'.
+The word LET is optional and the computer will also accept